Research directions

 PhD and Postdoc Positions

-Upcoming funded positions: (official ads coming in September 2024)
+Upcoming funded positions:

 - PhD positions specializing in (a) influence functions for large language models, (b) semantic search over large databases.
+Apply by Nov 22 2024

 Getting your own funding (if you have your own idea for a PhD or postdoc that you’d like to pursue with me):